nirmoy/kubic-init/cmd/README.md

-Main applications for the caasp-init project.
+Main applications for the kubic-init project.
 (following the golang-standards/project-layout conventions)